locmai/DreamTeamFlask/README.md

 ## To-Do

-* Update Selenium Demo for UI Automation.
+* Update Selenium Demo for UI Automation. - Finished Setup for Test.
-* Reformat the code follow Python coding style and conventions.
+* Reformat the code follow Python coding style and conventions. - **Done**
+* Update Procfile and setup for Heroku deployment.
 * Update this file after finished all the above tasks.